irneh/workforpizza/posts/2018-09-11-pesto-pizza/README.md

 # Veggie Pesto Pizza

-Half wild-crafted and hand foraged.
+Half wild-crafted/hand-foraged.
 Half supermarket stock.

 ## Pine nuts
 - Brown in a pan.
 - Use about a large handful.
 Image below is a subset.
+- Just nuts in pan.
+No oil.
+(Photo is misleading.)

 ![](01-brown.jpg)

-- Add extra virgin olive oil
+- Add extra virgin olive oil.

 ![](02-oil.jpg)